What Is The Main Cause Of Varicose Veins?

 Hormonal Changes

-• Hormonal changes during puberty, pregnancy, menstruation, and menopause can cause varicose veins.
+• Hormonal changes during puberty, pregnancy, menstruation, and menopause can cause of varicose veins.

 • Women experience significant hormonal shifts under these scenarios that can affect vein elasticity and function.